 When Sarah started at Jefferson, there were more coaches than students.
 Through dedicated efforts to build the school’s program, there are now 17 students on two teams.
 Sarah is one of four head coaches who run the program and coach alongside five other dedicated coaches.
 Each spring, before the Regional Mock Trial Competition, Sarah and her fellow coaches take the students to the Oregon coast for a working weekend of running through trials and honing objections.
 The trip allows the coaches and students to bond, and it exposes the students to a new environment since many have never seen the Oregon coast.

-al for the Classroom Law Project is not to increase law school admissions, but to see kids learn how to work through problems and grow in confidence in their ability to stand up in front of people and think on their feet.
+The ultimate goal for the Classroom Law Project is not to increase law school admissions, but to see kids learn how to work through problems and grow in confidence in their ability to stand up in front of people and think on their feet.
 During her time with the Jefferson teams, Sarah has witnessed many students evolve from deep shyness to making rapid fire objections to the judge.

 Since Jefferson students can only meet weekly with their Mock Trial coaches, they compete at a disadvantage against schools that offer Mock Trial as a class.
 However, that didn’t stop these talented kids from placing in the 2016 Regional Mock Trial Competition in February to advance on to the State Mock Trial Competition held on March 11-12.
 This marks the first time the school has gone to state-level competition in the 10+ years it has had a team.
 Sarah and her fellow coaches are very proud of the students for this major accomplishment.